 Succulent plants are usually placed in hanging baskets which adds beauty to the trailing stems of the plant.
 Another infamous but no less aesthetic way is to hang the plant as you would hang a painting.
 The plant can be hanged naturally on railings as well.

 Trailing succulents aka hanging succulents are in nature cascading/forms a stream of stems.
-You should pot them in hanging baskets to accentuate the cascading effect.
+You should pot them in a hanging basket to accentuate the cascading effect.
 You can grow these plants, both indoor and outdoor.

 How do you water a succulent hanging?